 As Sansum Clinic finishes its electronic health record platform rollout this year, the organization is poised to continue to provide the best patient care and services in Santa Barbara County for another 90 years.

-Curvature (previously known as Curvature) is the world's leading provider of pre-owned and new networking equipment.
+Curvature (previously known as Network Hardware Resale) is the world's leading provider of pre-owned and new networking equipment.
 Based in Santa Barbara, California, the Company is an independent reseller of pre-owned Cisco, Brocade/Foundry, and Juniper networking equipment and is a Premier member of Dell's PartnerDirect program.
 Curvature offers cost-effective network management, asset management, alternative maintenance and technical support services.
 Founded in 1986, Curvature provides access to global personalized technical and sales support from its Santa Barbara, Dallas metro, New York City metro, Amsterdam, London and Singapore locations.
 Organizations worldwide purchase quality networking equipment from Curvature, including Global 1000 companies, small and mid-sized enterprises, government entities, educational institutions, healthcare organizations and telecommunications service providers.